 This training routine is focused largely on increasing strength and muscle mass (aka muscular hypertrophy).
 If I had to sum up the routine in one fell swoop I would say it is a hypertrophy routine meant for intermediate to advanced trainees who like to train using mostly bodyweight-exercises.
 It utilizes a periodization-scheme where the intensity and target rep ranges vary per workout day so on one day you may be doing weighted calisthenics while on others you won’t.
 If someone wants significantly improved strength with the aesthetics that reflect that ability, this is one of the best routines I’ve come up with.
-So if you already enjoy calisthenics or bodyweight-fitness and want to focus on getting stronger and bigger, this might be the plan for you!

 Who is this routine NOT for?